jrcalabrese/firstyear/README.md

 # An archive of my firstyear project

-> Working title: A pipeline for automated facial expression coding in dyads using OpenFace (featuring a replication study)
+> A pipeline for automated facial expression coding in dyads using OpenFace (featuring a replication study)

 ## Description